 Broker-Dealer Litigation and Arbitration

 Sidley offers a national practice in the field of broker-dealer litigation and arbitration.
-In recent years, we have represented the world’s largest brokerage firms in an array of complex disputes, including class actions and other proceedings attacking industry practices in the areas of fee-based accounts, money-market sweeps, bank deposit accounts, markups and compensation and marketing of proprietary or preferred products.
-Our leadership in this area is exemplified by our representation of the Securities Industry and Financial Markets Association (SIFMA) in numerous recent, high-profile matters, including as amicus curiae in the United States Supreme Court.
+We have represented the world’s largest brokerage firms in an array of complex disputes, including class actions and other proceedings attacking industry practices in the areas of fee-based accounts, money-market sweeps, bank deposit accounts, markups and compensation and marketing of proprietary or preferred products.
+Our leadership in this area is exemplified by our representation of the Securities Industry and Financial Markets Association (SIFMA) in numerous high-profile matters, including as amicus curiae in the United States Supreme Court.

 - Representation of a major bank and broker-dealer in a putative class action in which plaintiffs alleged that the bank instituted a delay policy under which it did not immediately transfer proceeds from the maturity of Treasury Bills and other securities received in non-interest bearing accounts to interest bearing accounts;